Filter, Rewrite, and Scraper Rules

 rule1,rule2

-Separate each rule by a comma.
+Separate each rule with a comma.

 Miniflux uses CSS selectors for custom rules.
-These custom rules can be saved in the feed properties (Select a feed and click on edit).
+These custom rules can be saved in the feed properties (select a feed and click on edit).

 CSS Selector | Description |